lheckemann/gizmoball/docs/preliminary release/Validation-Testingstrategy.md

 ## Number:  Test 7
    Purpose: Modify gravity
-   Input:   Build Mode -> Rotate -> Click on a gizmo on the board
+   Input:   Build Mode -> Modify input field next to label "Gravity: "
-   Output:  UI Changes     - Gizmo is rotated and displayed on the board
+   Output:  UI Changes     - "Gravity is successfully modified"
+                             message displayed to user
-            Error messages - if Gizmo type is not rotatable, "The {type}
+            Error messages - if value is not a number, whole, decimal number or not within range,
-                             gizmo cannot be rotated" error message

-??????????????????????
-- Preconditions: User must be in build mode
-- Triggers: User clicks on gravity parameter field
-- Basic course of events:
-    1. User enters a value for gravity
-    2. Value user entered is valid
-    3. Gravity is successfully modified
-- Alternate paths:
-     a)
-        2. Value user entered is non numeric
-        3. System informs user that gravity must be a numeric value
-        4. Go to step 1 (Main path)
-     b)
-        2. Value user entered is out of range
-        3. System informs user that gravity must be within a specific range
-        4. Go to step 1 (Main path)

-## Modify friction
-????
-- Preconditions: User must be in build mode
-- Triggers: User clicks on friction parameter field
-- Basic course of events:
-    1. User enters a value for friction
-    2. Value user entered is valid
-    3. Friction is successfully modified
-- Alternate paths:
-    a)
-        2. Value user entered is non numeric
-        3. System informs user that friction must be a numeric value
-        4. Go to step 1 (Main path)
-    b)
-        2. Value user entered is out of range
-        3. System informs user that friction must be within a specific range
+			                 "Gravity must be a whole or decimal number within range {x1} and {x2}"
-        4. Go to step 1 (Main path)
+                             error message

 ## Number:  Test 8
+   Purpose: Modify friction
+   Input:   Build Mode -> Modify input field next to label "Friction: "
+   Output:  UI Changes     - "Friction is successfully modified"
+                             message displayed to user
+            Error messages - if value is not a number, whole, decimal number or not within range,
+			                 "Friction must be a whole or decimal number within range {x1} and {x2}"
+                             error message

+## Number:  Test 9
    Purpose: Connect key press to gizmo action
    Input:   Build Mode -> Connect -> List of connections displayed to user
                                   -> Click on "Add connection"